 CGH involves the labeling of DNA of interest and control samples with two different fluorescent probes.
 Like, label the test sample (tumor DNA) with green color and the control (normal sample) in the red color.
 Then, hybridize the metaphase chromosomes with both probes on the slide.
 The computer algorithm then gives the ratio of fluorophore generated by photometric analysis of the two DNA samples (it measures the ratio of test over the control or reference).
 The ratio provides an idea of deletion (ratio <1) or duplication (ratio >1) at specific chromosomal loci in examined DNA.

 Array-CGH is the modified CGH technique.
 It is a chip-based technology that is less than an inch in size.
 Thousands of probes are present in a grid on the chip; differently colored test and control samples are mixed in the grid where they compete to bind with the available probes.
 The procedure and analysis to be done are the same as CGH.
 But, this technique (array-CGH) is more efficient than CGH, as it can simultaneously analyze large samples and multiple loci of the chromosomes in very less time.

 Figure 2: The figure shows the difference between the comparative genomic hybridization (CGH) and array-CGH.
-Notice how both determine the ratio of fluorophores and predicts the gain or loss of specific chromosomal locus.
+Notice how both determine the ratio of fluorophores and predict the gain or loss of a specific chromosomal locus.

 - Useful in cases where the mitotic index is low or null.